1988 Grand National

 The 1988 Grand National (officially known as the Seagram Grand National for sponsorship reasons) was the 142nd renewal of the Grand National horse race that took place at Aintree Racecourse near Liverpool, England, on 9 April 1988.

 The race was won by Rhyme 'n' Reason, in a time of nine minutes and 53.5 seconds and by a distance of four lengths.
 Durham Edition was second, and Monamore third.
 West Tip finished fourth.
 17/2 favourite Sacred Path fell at the first fence.
-Nine of the 40 runners completed the course, however one horse, Smith's Man broke down during the race and died a few days later.
+Nine of the 40 runners completed the course.
+One horse, Smith's Man, broke down during the race and died a few days later.

 Leading contenders

 Sacred Path had been off the racecourse for fourteen months prior to a win at Warwick in March, which led him to be backed down to 17/2 favourite at the off despite the relative inexperience of his jockey, Clive Cox.
 The conditional jockey was one of eleven riders making their debut in the race but also proved to be one of the three who departed the race at the first fence.
 Neither horse nor rider competed in the race again.